Gandi-IDE/dev-plan/README.md

 - FIXED: Project not saved after saving (reporter: Kebabo)
 - FIXED: Latest version won't publish if uploaded from SB3 (reporter: imknownBydifferentnames)
 - FIXED: Project not saving (reporter: Tessal)

+### Community Contributor board(2023/01/02~2023/01/08)
+We have collected bugs(🐛) and suggestions(💡) from community users in the last week.
+Here is the list of contributors:
+@imknownBydifferentnames : 2 💡 6 🐛
+@𝒔𝒌𝒚𝒅𝒓3𝒙𝒙  : 1 💡 1 🐛
+@zep-excpoint  : 1 🐛
+@Tessal  : 3 🐛
+@Kebabo  : 1 🐛
+@𝓟𝓪𝓹𝓲𝓬𝓱𝓲05  : 1 💡
+@wzy1tenyears  : 1 💡

 ## 2023Y1M1W
 ### Plan